 Kristen Thall Peters is a partner of Cooper, White & Cooper LLP, resident in the firm’s Walnut Creek office.
-Ms. Peters is chair of the firm’s Green Practice Group and practices real estate, land use, environmental and business law.
+Ms. Peters is chair of the firm’s Green Practice Group and practices real estate, land use, environmental and energy law.
 Ms. Peters advises and counsels commercial developers and property owners in connection with real estate acquisition and sales, development projects, green building, easements and rights of way, and regulatory and land use approvals, including compliance with CEQA, NEPA, and the Endangered Species Act.
-She has acted as real estate counsel to potential purchasers and sellers of property valued from $100,000 to $400 Million, including coordination and review of title and environmental due diligence and disclosures.
+She has acted as real estate counsel to potential purchasers and sellers of property valued from $100,000 to over $1 Billion, including coordination and review of title and environmental due diligence and disclosures.
 Ms. Peters regularly counsels landlords and tenants, and negotiates and documents commercial and industrial property leases and indemnities.
-She also represents contractors, real estate brokers, and homeowners’ associations in a wide array of business, real estate and environmental matters.
+She also represents contractors, real estate brokers, and owners’ associations in a wide array of energy, real estate and environmental matters.

-In her business practice, Ms. Peters represents clients in the formation, operation, and dissolution of corporations, partnerships, and limited liability companies, especially in connection with real estate assets.
-She regularly counsels individuals and businesses in a wide range of commercial and contractual matters.
+In connection with real estate assets, Ms. Peters regularly counsels in a wide range of commercial and contractual matters.
 She has extensive experience in the negotiation of power purchase agreements, transmission access and funding agreements, and the financing of private electric power projects, including the drafting of contracts for power purchase, purchase and sale of environmental attributes renewable energy credits (RECs) and carbon credits, distributorship, licenses, non-disclosure, collaboration, development, joint venture and other arrangements.
 As a member of the mergers and acquisitions group, she has handled many purchases and sales of businesses, with emphasis on companies with large real estate portfolios and potential environmental liabilities.

 In addition to developing corporate environmental compliance, green certification, and sustainability programs, Ms. Peters advises on laws and regulations pertaining to air and water quality, hazardous substances, and California’s Renewable Portfolio Standard (RPS) statutes.
-Ms. Peters has worked with regulators on local, state and federal levels and advises on environmental clean up responsibility, underground and above ground storage tank removal and remediation, flow control, e-waste, and recycling issues.
+Ms. Peters has worked with regulators on local, state and federal levels and advises on environmental clean-up responsibility, underground and above ground storage tank removal and remediation, flow control, e-waste, and recycling issues.
 Her practice involves all aspects of the alternative energy business.

 Clients working with Ms. Peters participate in a diverse range of industries and occupations, including oil refineries and distributors, automotive service stations and parts outlets, energy and renewable energy companies, cable companies, clean technology companies, communications site management companies, agribusiness concerns, transportation and distribution companies, development companies, golf courses, construction materials retailers, commercial fishermen, neighborhood groups, non-profit corporations, and a variety of service businesses.